dotfurther/OpenDiscoverSDK/README.md

 # Welcome to Open Discover® SDK for .NET
 ## Open Discover SDK is a .NET application programming interface (API) that allows for:
-- Identifying file formats using internal binary signatures for reliable and fast file format identification (versus using unreliable file extensions).
+- Identifying file formats using internal binary signatures for reliable and fast file format identification (versus using unreliable file extensions, especially in embedded objects/attachments).
 1400+ file formats supported for identification.
 - Extracting text from supported file formats and optionally identifying languages present in the extracted text
 - Extracting metadata from supported file formats (over 1,325 known and documented metadata fields in total)
 - Extracting embedded items/attachments from supported document formats